graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-extend-schema-plugin.md

   const { sql } = build;
   /**
    * The 'executor' tells us which database we're talking to.
-   * You can get this from any source via `pgSource.executor`; here we use the
+   * You can get this from any source via `pgResource.executor`; here we use the
    * executor from the 'users' source.
    */
   const executor = build.input.pgRegistry.pgResources.users.executor;